 Mentioned in Despatches: Captain T. L. Frost was one of 18 Officers and Other Ranks ‘mentioned’ in Field Marshall J.D.P.
 French’s Despatch of 15th January 1915: “In accordance with the last paragraph, of my Despatch of the 20th November, 1914, I have the honour to bring to notice names of those whom I recommend for gallant and distinguished service in the field.”
 (London Gazette Issue 29072 published on the 16th February 1915.
 Page 1662)

 Thomas’ older brother, Lieutenant Colonel John Meadows Frost, D.S.O. served with the Royal Field Artillery.

+In the December quarter 1910 John had married Olivia Shelmerdine and they had 5 children, John, Henry, Diana, Thomas Lawrence and Nancy.
 He died on 15th August 1923, aged 38, at The Nursing Home, Chapel Lane, Boughton, near Chester.
 His son, Captain Henry Shelmerdine Frost D.S.O., M in D., lost his life on active service 5th March 1941.

 He too served with the Cheshire Regiment and No. 51 M.E.
 Commando.
-(A memorial window was placed in Chester Cathedral in their memory by Thomas’ father, John Meadows Frost snr.)
+(A memorial window was placed in Chester Cathedral in their memory by Thomas’ father, John Meadows Frost, Snr.)